 He has led the launch of the Company's 4G, 4G+ Company. and 5G networks.
 In 2020 Vodafone Qatar doubled fibre deployment and home connections within the framework of a Fixed Network.
-He supervised and overseed the transformation of Vodafone Qatar's digital channels and its analytics, introduced AI into the Company's various corporate paradigms, modernized IT applications and established an open APIs ecosystem within it.
-Under his leadership, the performance of Vodafone Qatar's network has significantly improved year on year, and with its recent mmWave 5G trial achieving speeds of over 8 Ramy Boctor has over 25 years of experience in the Gbps, the Company's expected to continue pursuing Education transfer capabilities, allowing data to move rapidly Ramy Boctor, as CTO, is responsible for the between distant locations, and he also focused on development and implementation of the giving employees, customers and suppliers the overall technology strategy of the Company. ability to collaborate seamlessly irrespective of Ramy Boctor oversees all aspects of the Design, logistical constraints.
-By elevating Vodafone Qatar's Planning and Rollout and Optimization of the applicable processing capabilities to a new level Radio and Fixed access network and Technology and restructuring them in a way that improves their Strategic relationships.
-He is also responsible for efficiency, Boctor managed to give the Company the Technology Security, Service Delivery, Digital Channels Modernisation and IT functions of the
+He supervised and overseed the transformation of Vodafone Qatar's digital channels and its analytics, introduced Al into the Company's various corporate paradigms, modernized IT applications and established an open APIs ecosystem within it.
+Under his leadership, the performance of Vodafone Qatar's network has significantly improved year on year, and with its recent mmWave 5G trial achieving speeds of over 8 Ramy Boctor has over 25 years of experience in the Gbps, the Company's expected to continue pursuing

-• MA.
-Business Administration - Warwick Business School, United Kingdom •BSc, Telecommunication Engineering - Cairo University, Egypt
+- MA.
+Business Administration Warwick Business School, United Kingdom - BSc, Telecommunication Engineering Cairo University, Egypt